Detecting the Unruh Effect via an Engineered Low-Mass Field in a Superconducting Qubit: Introduction

 The Unruh effect \cite{Unruh:1976db} is a central prediction at the intersection of quantum field theory and general relativity.
 It states that an observer undergoing constant proper acceleration $a$ will perceive the Minkowski vacuum as a thermal bath of particles at a temperature $T_U = \frac{\hbar a}{2\pi c k_B}$.
 This effect links acceleration, temperature, and the quantum vacuum \cite{Davies1975, Fulling:1972md, Gibbons:1977mu, Crispino2008}.
 Intimately related to the Unruh effect is the Hawking effect, which predicts that black holes emit thermal radiation due to quantum effects near their event horizons \cite{Hawking1975}.
 Despite their profound theoretical implications, both effects are extremely difficult to observe experimentally.
 The Unruh effect, in particular, requires accelerations on the order of $2.47 \times 10^{20}$ m/s$^2$ for a 1 K equivalent temperature.
 This has motivated various strategies to make detection feasible, which can be grouped into two classes.

 The first class seeks to observe the Unruh effect in real accelerations but uses more sensitive observables than the direct excitation rate.
 A prominent example was the investigation of electron storage rings.
 Seminal work by Bell and Leinaas \cite{Bell:1986ir, Leinaas:2000mh} aimed to interpret the well-known Sokolov-Ternov effect \cite{SokolovTernov1963,DerbenevKondratenko1973,Baier1971} —where an electron beam reaches an equilibrium polarization of ~92\%—as a signature of the Unruh effect.
 The idea was that the accelerated electrons would experience a thermal bath, leading to a partially populated excited spin state.
 However, a detailed analysis revealed a ``null result": the observed 92\% polarization is correctly described by standard QED calculations but cannot be simply attributed to a thermal population at temperature $T_U$.
 The complications of circular motion (e.g., Thomas precession) mix the signature with other effects, making a direct claim of observation impossible.
 This motivated alternative approaches, such as the proposal by Chen and Tajima \cite{Chen:1998kp} to use the violent ``snowplow" acceleration of electrons in a laser-driven plasma to directly detect Unruh radiation.
 A more recent proposal by Martin-Martinez et al. \cite{Martin-Martinez:2010gnz} seeks to measure the Berry phase acquired by an accelerated detector, which can be observed at lower accelerations ($ \sim 10^{17}$ m/s$^2$).
+Other recent proposals have introduced distinct methods to amplify the faint signal: engineering a resonant cavity to enhance the density of field modes and effectively boost the Unruh temperature for a co-accelerated detector \cite{Stargen:2021vtg}; using the radiative properties of a rotating atom inside a cavity to probe acceleration-induced modifications of the Wightman function \cite{Lochan:2019osm}; and employing collective superradiance in an atomic array, filtered by a sub-resonant cavity, to extract a time-resolved, orders-of-magnitude amplified burst from the broadband Unruh spectrum \cite{Deswal:2025cjw}.